Why choose UC Davis

 Comprehensive Cancer Center

-A U.S. News & World Report best hospital in cancer, cardiology & heart surgery, diabetes & endocrinology, ENT, geriatrics, gynecology, nephrology, neurology & neurosurgery, orthopaedics, pulmonology and urology »
+A U.S. News & World Report best hospital in cancer, cardiology and heart surgery, ENT, geriatrics, gynecology, nephrology, neurology & neurosurgery, orthopedics, pulmonology & lung surgery, and urology. »

 When faced with cancer, you want the best chance for an excellent outcome.
 At the UC Davis Comprehensive Cancer Center we are breaking barriers to beat cancer through our commitment to excellence in cancer care:

 Our approach to cancer care starts with teams of doctors who work together to develop the most effective treatment or combination of treatments for each patient.
 Your health-care team also includes highly trained nurses, nurse practitioners, pharmacists, radiation therapists, clinical research coordinators and many other health-care professionals.

 Our physicians conduct clinical research and collaborate closely with laboratory scientists, ensuring that new drugs, advanced biotechnologies and other treatments developed in the lab can move quickly to the clinic to benefit patients.